 A good number of the original homes were built before the 1940’s and newer properties are slowly replacing the old.
 Modernization combined with a very convenient location makes Kapahulu an attractive part of the Honolulu real estate market for many.

-2 Kapahulu houses were sold September 2017 compared to 5 houses sold September 2016.
+1 Kapahulu house was sold November 2017 compared to 2 houses sold November 2016.

-1 of the house has ocean views, 3 have Diamond Head views and 2 have mountain views.
+2 of the houses have ocean views, 6 have Diamond Head views and 5 have mountain views.

 Kapahulu History Translated, Kapahulu means 'worn out soil'.
 Luckily that doesn't truly describe this vibrant part of Honolulu.
 The land it sits on was part of the holdings given to King Lunalilo during the Great Mahele, which turned over land to private ownership for the very first time.